Thomas-Daily/fs-journal/quizzes/week05.md

 **1.** What do the letters of the acronym `CRUD` stand for?
 <!-- enter you answer in the space below -->
 ```
+- Create, read, update and delete

 ```
 **2.** Each action that `CRUD` represents maps to an HTTP request.
 What HTTP request does each `CRUD` action correspond to?
 <!-- enter you answer in the space below -->
 ```
+- create and delete are pretty straight forward, read reads the code and update updates the page

 ```
 **3.** What does `ORM` stand for?
 Which `ORM` do we use when interacting with MongoDB
 <!-- enter you answer in the space below -->
 ```

+- Object-relational mapping, and the mapping aspect

 ```
 **4.** Which two `HTTP` request types include a body?
 <!-- enter you answer in the space below -->
 ```

+- get and post

 ```
 **5.** In a/an _______ coding model, when you call a function, it returns only when the action has finished and stops your program for the time the action takes.
 Likewise in a/an _______ coding model, multiple things are allowed to happen at one time.
 When you perform an action, your program continues to run.
 Fill in the blanks.